-Since its inception, 900presente has presented over fifty concert, theatrical, and multimedia productions, recording for Radiotelevisione Svizzera di lingua italiana (RSI) and welcoming well-known musicians and composers such as Huber, Bräm, Jarrell, Kelterborn, Sciarrino, Gervasoni, Darbellay, Manzoni, Corghi, Aperghis, Schöllhorn, Birtwistle, Bussotti, Lachenmann and Subotnick.
+Since its inception, 900presente has presented over fifty concert, theatrical, and multimedia productions, recording for Radiotelevisione Svizzera di lingua italiana (RSI) and welcoming well-known musicians and composers such as Huber, Bräm, Jarrell, Kelterborn, Sciarrino, Gervasoni, Darbellay, Manzoni, Corghi, Aperghis, Schöllhorn, Birtwistle, Bussotti, Lachenmann, Subotnick and Jolas.

 The number of first performances of works is steadily increasing, a sign of an original and constantly evolving programme.
 The most recent works specially commissioned by 900presente include the “Trio for oboe, bassoon and piano“ (2010) by Jean Luc Darbellay and Giacomo Manzoni's music for Samuel Beckett's radio play “Cascando“ (2011).
 In 2016 José María Sanchez-Verdú was commissioned to write the music for “Il giardino della vita“, based on the text by Gilberto Isella.